SamirTalwar/monospacedmonologues.com/content/posts/2022-06-28--throwaway-development-environments-with-nix.md

 With this new _shell.nix_ file, everyone is running the same dependencies.

+## Tidying up

+We've downloaded a lot of random packages for testing.
+They take up space.
+If you want to clean up your mess, you can run `nix-collect-garbage --delete-old`.
+This will remove any packages that aren't linked to by a "root", i.e. an actual output preserved on your disk.
+If you're using `nix-shell` for purely ephemeral testing, this will be basically everything.

+I suggest also running `nix store optimise` to shrink the store size down (through hard-linking) without having to delete anything.

 ## Discoverability… or not

 So var I have been seriously extolling the virtues of Nix and nixpkgs.
 I think there’s one thing worth pointing out that makes it very difficult to get started: knowing what’s available.

 While nixpkgs does have [documentation][nixpkgs], it’s far from complete, and it often presumes a level of knowledge lacking in anyone who needs to read the documentation.
 I have found that I’m most lucky when I’m browsing in the `nix repl` and using tab-completion to suss out what I’m looking for.
-This is, of course, not ideal; it’s very easy to miss the “correct” way to do things.
+This is, of course, not ideal; it’s very easy to miss the “correct” way to do things; for example, I only discovered `withPackages` through articles on the web.
 Sometimes you can trawl through [the nixpkgs code][nixpkgs on github] to find a package that does something similar to what you want, but again, it requires a level of knowledge it’s unreasonable to expect in a beginner.

 Part of the reason I’m writing this post is to try and improve the situation, by providing patterns which can be used even if you have no idea what you’re doing.
 This post only scratches the surface, but it may be enough for you for now.

+## Q: I am very lazy and `nix-shell` seems like effort.

+That’s not a question, but I will endeavour to answer it anyway.

+If you have a _shell.nix_ file, but don’t want to type `nix-shell` (and I don’t):

+1. Install [direnv][].
+2. Install and configure [nix-direnv][].
+3. Write a _shell.nix_ file.
+4. Create a file called _.envrc_ in your project file that says `use nix`.
+5. Run `direnv allow`.

+Now when you `cd` into the appropriate directory, your Nix environment will be loaded.
+This has a few advantages over not having to run `nix-shell`:

+1. It runs in your favourite shell, as long as `direnv` supports it.
+2. Many editors have direnv plugins, which means that they can also load your Nix environment, pulling all your tools and dependencies into your editing environment to give you that wonderful IDE experience.
+3. It also creates a "root" which means that your shell environment won't get garbage-collected.

 ## Addendum: new tooling